sainathiyer/Spring-Boot-App-using-DB2-and-Hibernate/README.md

 Whenever we pass the Native SQL query to "@Query()" annotation we have to enable the attribute "nativeQuery = true".
 To use this Search REST API we use "?query=" parameter in the URL.

+4) Created a Front-End for the App Using Angular.